hzeller/rpi-rgb-led-matrix/README.md

 A library to control commonly available 32x32 or 16x32 RGB LED panels with the Raspberry Pi.
 Can support PWM up to 11Bit per channel, providing true 24bpp color with CIE1931 profile.

-Easily supports 3 chains with 12 32x32-panels each (so 36 panels) with refresh-rates > 100Hz.
+Supports 3 chains with many 32x32-panels each.
+On a Raspberry Pi 2, you can easily chain 12 panels in that chain (so 36 panels total), but you can stretch that to up to 96-ish panels (32 chain length) and still reach around 100Hz refresh rate with full 24Bit color!
+With fewer colors you can control even more, faster.

 The LED-matrix **library** is (c) Henner Zeller <h.zeller@acm.org> with GNU General Public License Version 2.0 <http://www.gnu.org/licenses/gpl-2.0.txt>